Neither Right, Nor Wrong… A Bit More Subjective (English/Turkish)

 From Society to Character to Riding Style

-Riding around the word on a motorcycle is a never ending source of lessons and observations: a good way to compare the society in which we grow up with new…
+Riding around the world on a motorcycle is a never ending source of lessons and observations: a good way to compare the society in which we grow up with new…

 Position…position…position